-For a major thirds scale, you would have a cycle that has 4 points in order to reach back to the root of the scale.
+For a major third circle, you would have a cycle that has 4 points in order to reach back to the root of the scale.

 The circle of fifths is often a great way to change keys naturally in many genres.
-Some key changes are done via whole step or half step, but an interesting, unique way to change keys that is popular in the field of jazz uses a cycle of thirds.
+Some key changes are done via whole step or half step, but an interesting, unique way to change keys popular in the jazz field uses a cycle of thirds.